Gran Turismo 7 gets a fancy new trailer – and it's out March 2022

 Sony will not offer a free next-gen upgrade to those who buy the PS4 version of Gran Turismo 7, though.
 If you want to get the PS5 version, you can upgrade the game digitally for $10/£10.
 The company will offer a free PS5 upgrade for Horizon Forbidden West, however, after it received some notable backlash from fans.

-Gran Turismo 7 is set to be released on PS4, PS4 Pro, and PS5.
+Gran Turismo 7 is set to be released on PS4, PS4 Pro, and PS5 on March 4, 2022.
 It's expected to cost $70 / £70, which is in line with every PlayStation Studios exclusive released so far.

 - PS5 vs Xbox Series X: the two consoles compared